neverorfrog/vehicle-control/README.md

 # Vehicle Control

-Implementation of some control algorithms, based on model-predictive control, for racing cars on a track. cascaded_mpc is based on [[1]](#1).
+Implementation of some control algorithms, based on model-predictive control, for racing cars on a track.
+Cascaded MPC is an unofficial implementation of [[1]](#1).

 ## Project Structure